LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/ConversationBuilder/Integrations.md

 - **Email**: Use this type to send an email.
 - **Knowledge Base**: Use this type to search a knowledge base for articles.
 - **LivePerson Agent Escalation**: Use this type to transfer the conversation to another skill.
-- **FaaS**: Use this type to invoke a function (`lambda`) that has been created and deployed via the [LivePerson Functions](liveperson-functions-overview.html) UI.
+- **FaaS**: Use this type to invoke a function (`lambda`) that is deployed to LivePerson's infrastructure.

 ### Add a FaaS integration
+Use a FaaS integration to invoke a function (`lambda`) that is deployed to LivePerson's infrastructure.

-Before you add a FaaS integration in Conversation Builder, you must create and deploy the function (`lambda`) using the LivePerson Functions UI.
+Before you add a FaaS integration in Conversation Builder, you must create and deploy the function using the LivePerson Functions UI.
 For help with this, see [here](liveperson-functions-getting-started.html).

 **To add a FaaS integration**